 A Book Review: Basic Concepts of Chemical Kinetics

 Iterative International Publishers (India and USA) has recently published a book.
 It’s titled “Basic Concepts of Chemical Kinetics.”
 Are you curious about how chemicals react and change over time?
 Then “Basic Concepts of Chemical Kinetics” is the perfect book for you!
-Three experts wrote this book: Dr. Damodar V Prabhu, Dr. Venkat S Narayan, and Dr. Harichandra A Parbat.
-They explain the main ideas of chemical kinetics in a way that’s easy to understand.
+Specifically, three experts wrote this book: Dr. Damodar V Prabhu, Dr. Venkat S Narayan, and Dr. Harichandra A Parbat.
+Additionally, they explain the main ideas and basics of chemical kinetics in a way that’s easy to understand.

 Basics of chemical kinetics